Last Updated on September 26, 2023

 Dessert in Durham

-For some, Dessert is what you eat after an amazing meal at a sit-down place.
+For some, Dessert is what you eat after a fantastic meal at a sit-down place.
 But as you’ll see there, these dessert-specific spots are the perfect way to finish your journey through our favorite casual restaurants in Durham.

 2618 Hillsborough Rd